Foreign Government Employees

 A Note Verbale from the government/agency, explaining the purpose and duration of the trip.
 The Consular Officer will determine the appropriate visa classification.
 The visa will be annotated to reflect place of employment; if the assignment is less than 90 days, it will have a TDY notation.
 NOTE: All Dutch government employee applicants for A, G, or NATO visas must coordinate visa application through Jarno Gijsbers (070 348 4691) at the Dutch Ministry of Foreign Affairs.

-A self-addressed stamped envelope using single stamps that equal 7.70 Euros for return of passport, unless other arrangements have been made for the return of passports and visas.
+Using only a registered mail sticker for each applicant, unless other arrangements have been made for the return of passports and visas.
 In the case of visas for Dutch government officials, the MFA usually arranges for a courier to pick up passports.
 Dutch government applicants are advised to coordinate courier pick-up with Jarno Gijsbers.

 Applications can be submitted at the Consulate General mornings between 8:30 and 11:15 a.m.
 All passports and visas will be returned by mail or by courier within three days.

 Note: Diplomats (individuals with diplomatic passports who are accredited to The Netherlands) and their dependents who cannot travel under the Visa Waiver Program and want to visit the U.S. as tourists must apply for visas in person.
 They may come to the Consulate without an appointment on Fridays between 8:30 and 11:15 a.m. to apply, provided they bring the confirmation receipt from their completed online visa application, evidence of diplomatic credentials, and all required application materials.
 See our regular visa application instructions .